shuangxu96/CU-Net-Pytorch-/README.md

 If you want to retrain this network, you should:
 - Please download and unzip the [dataset](https://mega.nz/folder/LQwVhZ4J#PNGzSnjkrqjPD4M7Td2jMA).
 - In line 39, set `prepare_data_flag` to `True`.
 This variable controls whether prepare the training set as an H5 file.
 Once you have prepared the H5 file before, please set it to `False`, otherwise it will waste a long time to recreate the H5 file.
-- In line 41, input the path of the unzipped dataset.
+- In lines 41, 47, and 115, input the paths of the training, validation and testing datasets.
 - Run lines 7-107 for training.
 - Run lines 113-148 for testing.

 ### Test CU-Net with Pretrained Weights
+A pretrained weight file is provided.